Azure/azure-sdk-for-go/sdk/tracing/azotel/README.md

 ## Using the adapter

-Once you have an OpenTelemetry `TracerProvider`, you connect it to an Azure SDK client via its `ClientOptions`.
+Once you have created an OpenTelemetry `TracerProvider`, you connect it to an Azure SDK client via its `ClientOptions`.

 ```go
 options := azcore.ClientOptions{}